How To Make Someone Relax

 - Even if it's just for a few minutes, read a book or magazine.

 - Attempt a new cuisine.

 Relaxation does not have to entail being still.
 Relaxation may also be achieved via gentle activity.

 - Go for a stroll at your own speed.
 You may go for a longer hike, but even a few minutes of walking might help you relax.

 - Look for a yoga, Pilates or mild stretching class you want to try.

 - If you're short on time, try some sitting exercises, which you can integrate into your day more efficiently.

-- They may also be beneficial if you have mobility issues that make other exercises difficult.
+- They may also be beneficial if mobility issues make other exercises difficult.
 You may try a variety of sitting exercises.

 10. Pay Attention To Your Breathing